|1. Safety First||7. Championship Races|

 Some classes carry a coxswain who either sits in the stern or lies in the bow to steer the boat.
 The boat classes are:

 Approx. Length Minimum Weight Sculling boats 1x = Single sculling skiff 8.2 m 14 kg 2x = Double sculling boat 10.4 m 27 kg 4x = Quadruple sculling boat 13.4 m 52 kg 4x+ = Coxed Quadruple scull 13.7 m 53 kg Sweep oared boats 2- = Coxless pair oar boat 10.4 m 27 kg 2+ = Coxed pair oar boat 10.4 m 32 kg 4- = Coxless four oar boat 13.4 m 50 kg 4+ = Coxed four oar boat 13.7 m 51 kg 8+ = Eight oar boat 17.4 m 96 kg

 Eights are constructed in two sections which bolt together (to facilitate transportation).
 The maximum length of a section of an Eight is 11.9 metres.

 Oars are hollow to reduce weight, attached to the boat by adjustable outriggers.
-The size and shape of oars is unrestricted, the average length of a sweep oar being 3.81 m (12 feet 6 inches) and of a scull being 2.98 m (9 feet 9 inches).
+The size and shape of oars is unrestricted, the average length of a sweep oar being 3.75 m and of a scull being 2.9 m.

 The stroke is made up of the catch, in which oars are placed in the water; pull through or drive, in which the legs are extended and the body opens up to make maximum use of the slide, levering the boat forwards; the finish, in which oars come out of the water; and recovery, in which the rower's body moves towards the stern in preparation for the next stroke.
 Oars are rotated onto the feather parallel to the water surface at the finish to minimise air resistance and to the vertical at the catch to maximise water resistance.